ABOUT NMI ADMISSIONS ACADEMICS STUDENT LIFE NEWS & MEDIA

 The NMI Admissions Office is open:

-The building hosts a variety of maritime safety and survival courses, a seamanship lab, two full-service classrooms, a large safety and survival class room, and multiple study areas.
+Dedicated to Captain Norman W. Lemley, Lemley Hall hosts a variety of maritime safety and survival courses, a seamanship lab, full-service classrooms, and a fully functional built

-The Integrity Hall Annex is located at 29-31 Center Street.
-This facility is our academic building for college students and features innovative classrooms, a student commons, and a campus store.
+This facility is our academic building for college students and features innovative classrooms, drafting area, physics labs, and a student common area.

 Northeast Maritime Institute believes a “hands on” experience is necessary to develop and practice marine safety.
 Therefore, NMI provides students with a full installed 30 foot fiberglass lifeboat complete with gravity davits, which is used in our USCG Approved Lifeboatman Proficiency in Survival Craft Course.
 Students complete practical demonstrations of launching, rowing and recovering the lifeboat in this course.

-As a traditional Brigantine, the S/V Fritha serves as a multi-platform asset that facilitates our students and clients needs.
+Named after the heroine in "The Snow Goose" the brigantine S/V Fritha guides students on the Summer Sail program and serves as a multi-platform asset that facilitates our students and clients needs.
 Fritha provides the opportunity for hands on training in navigation, marlin-spike seamanship, marine ecology, and the lost art of square rig sailing.

 In 2016, the Northeast Maritime Institute Foundation received a donation from Mr. and Mrs. Michael Jamel from Martha’s Vineyard, Massachusetts for the distinct purposes of using the vessel to augment real time training scenarios as sea for Northeast Maritime Institute – College of Maritime Science students and local maritime educational programming.
 The Breaux Bay Craft hull number 1554, a 65' x 18' aluminum passenger vessel with a 3’11” draft has already become a viable training platform for our College of Maritime Science students.